 Intent

-All children at Highwood are taught PE weekly, with KS2 having up to two lessons each week.
+All children at Highwood are taught PE weekly, with KS1 and KS2 having two lessons each week.
 These lessons will cover a range of sports, as well as topics such as gymnastics, dance and a variety of invasion and teamwork games.
-In addition to this time, Highwood offers a broad range of enrichment opportunities that allow children access to sports that they may not be able to access elsewhere.
+Fundamental movement skills underpin all of our units.
+We make sure that the same set of progressive knowledge for these skills is woven throughout our whole curriculum.
+In addition to our progressive curriculum, Highwood offers a broad range of enrichment opportunities that allow children access to sports that they may not be able to access elsewhere; this includes swimming, bikeability and a variety of adventure sports.
 Beyond Highwood Primary School, we aim to build links with our local community clubs and district partners so that the Highwood child continues to participate in physical activities once they have left Highwood and throughout their lives.

 Implementation